 - Last day of the calendar year i.e December 31st

 - 6 months from the end of Financial Year

-Furthermore, with MCA annual return, companies are required to File income tax return regardless of income, loss or profit.
+Furthermore, with MCA annual return, the companies are required to File income tax return regardless of income, loss or profit.
 Therefore, even abeyant companies with no business deals or trades are required to file income tax return every year.

 The annual return is the yearly statement containing essential information about an entity’s composition, activities and financial position.
 Not to mention, every active company registered with an appropriate authority need to file Annual Return at the end of every fiscal year.

 The procedure of Annual return filing for companies can be easily understood by the following process:

 - Conduct a Board Meeting to

 - Appoint an auditor to research and prepare the financial statements according to Schedule III of the Companies Act, 2013.